Abundance for threefolds in positive characteristic when $\nu=2$: Preliminaries

 We will use the following results on termination of flips.

-\btheorem (\cite[Theorem 1.6]{waldron2018lmmp} and \cite{hacon2019minimal}) Let $(X,B)$ be a projective lc threefold pair over a perfect field $k$ of characteristic $p>3$.
+\btheorem (\cite[Theorem 1.6]{waldron2018lmmp} and \cite{hacon2022minimal}) Let $(X,B)$ be a projective lc pair of dimension $3$ over a perfect field $k$ of characteristic $p>3$.
 If $M$ is an effective $\Q$-Cartier $\Q$-divisor on $X$, then any sequence of $(K_{X}+B)$-flips which are also $M$-flips terminates. \etheorem

-\blemma Let $(X,B)$ be a $\Q$-factorial projective lc threefold pair over an algebraically closed field $k$ of characteristic $>3$ such that $K_{X}+B+A$ is nef.
+\blemma Let $(X,B)$ be a $\Q$-factorial projective lc pair of dimension $3$ over an algebraically closed field $k$ of characteristic $p>3$ such that $K_{X}+B$ is nef.
 If $X$ is terminal, then any $K_{X}$-MMP which is $(K_{X}+B)$-trivial terminates. \elemma \bproof Since every step of a $K_{X}$-MMP which is $(K_{X}+B)$-trivial is a step of a $K_{X}$-MMP, the assertion follows from \cite[Theorem 6.17]{kollar1998birational}. \eproof